 The Institute for the Built Environment assisted in site selection and research.

 About eVolo Press: eVolo is host of the annual Skyscraper Competition, one of the world’s most prestigious awards for conceptual architecture. eVolo Magazine focuses on the world’s most innovative architecture ideas and projects with an emphasis on parametric design. eVolo Publishing produces art quality books on contemporary architecture theory and design.

 Certified Passive House Consultant and Building Designer

 View Andrew Michler’s profile

 Born and raised in Oakland, California Andrew found his way to a pine forest in the Colorado Rockies where he has lived off grid for 20 years.
 He is a building designer and Certified Passive House consultant.
 Blending his long time experience in design/construction, art, and sustainable building research into the written word he began exploring contemporary buildings for the environmental design website Inhabitat, eVolo Magazine and many other publications.
-His work has also led him to investigate Passive House to explore the deeper meaning of low impact architecture and completed the first certified Passive House in Colorado which is also foam free.
+His work has also led him to investigate Passive House to explore the deeper meaning of low impact architecture and completed the first certified Passive House in Colorado which was the 2017 Grand Overall Winner for Green Home of the Year Award.
 His wide ranging exploration of design and environmental impact has led him all over the world, stepping to the edges of contemporary environmental architecture, and to come to terms with the enormous effect we have with our built environment.
 He lives with his wife and artist Jennie Kiessling.
 His design firm Baosol focuses integrating cutting edge sustainable construction practices.